-So far the best way to identify a book's value is to dig a few steps deeper.
-The best resource for this information is a site called Keepa.
-Keepa.com tracks an incredible amount of data for every single product on Amazon.
-This information includes the prices of all offerings over time, price changes, and every sale that has occurred since the product was first listed.
-This is powerful because their graph will help you determine how long it should be till the next sale and at what price you can list the book.
-Scanning apps provide a link directing you to the Keepa graph for every item you scan.
-Yet there is no scanning app today that makes full use of this information.
-When in doubt, make sure to look at Keepa to see a bigger picture.
+To identify a book's value, we have to dig deeper.
+Keepa is the best resource for information on this topic.
+Keepa tracks an incredible amount of product data.
+This data includes the average price of each product over time, price changes, and all sales since the product was first offered for sale.
+This is extremely useful, as the graph will help you figure out when the next sale may occur and at what price you should list the book.
+Scanning apps provide a link that will direct you to the Keepa graph once you have scanned an item.
+There is currently no scanning app that fully utilizes this information, so we recommend investigating sales data while scanning.
+When in doubt, be sure to check Keepa for an overall picture.

-In the graph above, notice the green line jumping up and down.
-Every time the green line drops down, it represents a sale.
-The more you see this line dipping down, the more you can be confident the book sells.
-This book, for example, sells multiple times a day.
-If you listed this book for sale and priced it right, it would sell in no time.
+Note the green line that moves up and down in the graph above.
+Every time the green line drops down, that tells us that a sale has occurred.
+The more activity, the more confident you can be that the book will sell.
+This book, for example, is sold multiple times a day.
+The book would sell in no time if it were listed for sale and priced right.

-The colored dots represent the different offers (by condition) of the book for sale on Amazon.
-For example, every green dot represents a Used FBA book in Very Good Condition.
-Notice that over time, those green dots trend downward in price.
-In August the market price for this book was close to $30, in early September $25, and in October it dropped to $18.
-This illustrates how high prices prevail during peak season and gradually decrease as competition forces the price down.
+The dots represent various offers of the book on Amazon (by condition).
+For example, every green dot represents a Very Good Condition used book from Amazon.
+Observe that over time, those green dots are trending downward in price.
+In August the market price for this book was close to $30, in September it was $25, and in October it was only $18.
+This illustrates how high prices are prevalent during peak season, but gradually decrease as competition forces the price lower.

-We sold this book and found it to be a good example of the importance of shipping books quickly.
-At the time I purchased the book (late-August), I saw that the book would sell for close to $25, yielding a profit of about $15.
-By the time the book was cleaned, processed, shipped, and received by Amazon at their warehouse (2 weeks), the market price was closer to $19.99.
-By the time it sold, the profit margin was closer to $10.
-Still not a bad yield for a book with a Cost of Goods of $1 - but this shows how prices can change quickly.
+We sold this book and thought it was a good example of how important it is to ship books quickly.
+When I bought the book (in late August), I saw that it would sell for close to $25, making a profit of about $15.
+By the time the book was processed and received by Amazon, the market price was nearer to $19.99.
+By the time it sold, it had a profit margin of closer to $10.
+This is a good example of how prices can quickly change.

-Another thing to notice is that on October 22, Amazon had this book in stock and was selling it brand new for around $20.
-When this happened, most of the other used offers stabilized in price slightly below Amazon at around $18.
-This illustrates a few things.
-When Amazon has new offerings in stock, it creates a stabilization force that influences repricing software.
-Most sellers who use repricing software set their repricers to always stay below the Amazon price by a percentage.
-You can see that with this book, prices actually rose a bit compared to the week before.
+Additionally, on October 22, Amazon was selling brand new copies of this book for around $20.
+When that happened, most of the other used offers stabilized in price at around $18.
+This illustrates a few points.
+Market value is controlled by Amazon's stock of new items.
+Sellers who use repricing software tend to set their repricers to always stay below the Amazon price.
+With this book, you can see that the price actually rose compared to the week before.

-This might all seem a bit complicated, but the point is that market price changes due to many factors.
-Prices rise and fall, seasons influence prices and Amazon controls the market price when they are selling the book new.
-It's hard to get the total picture just by using a scanning app's information.
-Always check Keepa graphs when making buying decisions.
+This might seem complicated, but the fact is that market price changes due to many factors.
+Prices fluctuate, seasons influence value and Amazon controls the price when it sells the book as new.
+It's hard to see the whole picture just by using an app's information.
+Understanding Keepa graphs can help you make better purchasing decisions.